suicide

 Amber Evans was a youth worker, youth justice advocate, and activist in Columbus, Ohio.
 She was passionate about her work and touched many lives.
 Like so many of us who deal with the disenfranchised, the poor, the oppressed, the cast-offs of society, she had a hard time just coming home from work.
 She grew increasingly depressed and isolated from others.
 She disappeared on January 28, 2019.
 Many speculated about possible foul play from any of the authorities she could have offended in her many outspoken protests and petitions.
 It came out during the search for her that she had left her boyfriend a couple of days before she disappeared, after they had an argument when he urged her to get counseling.

 Her body was recovered from the Scioto River on March 23, 2019, and identified the next day.
 It was then revealed that she had texted her family and boyfriend a cryptic message about leaving on the day she disappeared.
-In hindsight, they recognized this as her suicide note.
+They assumed this was her suicide note.
 She was 28.
-She is another young person who, sadly, falls into categories both of heroes and suicides.
+Some doubt has been cast on this, and further investigation is still ongoing.
+Her mother even helped produce a documentary movie presenting possible evidence of foul play.
+So we do not know if she took her own life or if she was martyred.

 The painting is acrylic on 12″ x 12″ stretched canvas.